Predictive Churn with the Set of Good Models: Empirical Results

-For instance, if all the examples in $\sample_{\textit{test}}$ that churn are contained in the $\epsilon$-Rashomon unstable set, then the common arbitrariness would be $100\%$.
-If none of the examples in $\sample_{\textit{test}}$ that churn are contained in the $\epsilon$-Rashomon unstable set then the common arbitrariness would be $0\%$.
-Results are show in Table~\ref{tab:flip_idx}.
-As expected, for the small data updates, the common arbitrariness is much higher than compared to the large data update.
-Comparing model classes, the UA-DNN for small dataset updates seems to recover the largest overlap ranging between $81\%$ to $91\%$ across datasets.
+For instance, if all the examples in $\sample_{\textit{test}}$ that churn are contained in the $\epsilon$-Rashomon unstable set, then the common inconsistency would be $100\%$.
+As expected, for the small data updates, the common inconsistency is much higher than compared to the large data update.
+Comparing model classes, the UA-DNN for small dataset updates seems to recover the most significant overlap (results in app.
+Table~\ref{tab:flip_idx}).

 \paragraph{Predicted Probabilities and Unstable Examples.} Finally, we examine how predicted probabilities relate to which points are identified as unstable.
 With the $\epsilon$-Rashomon unstable set and the churn unstable sets over a given test sample, we visualize the number of unstable examples alongside the full predicted probability distribution in Figure~\ref{fig::pred_probs_uci}.
 First, we plot a histogram of the predicted probabilities for the test sample.
 Then, for each bin of the histogram, we compute the counts of the unstable (flipped) examples within that bin.
 Namely, the number of unstable (flipped) examples in a bin divided by the total number of predictions in that bin.
-This highlights where the model's predictions are most unstable or uncertain as indicated by a higher proportion of unstable points.
+This highlights where the model's predictions are most unstable, as indicated by a higher proportion of unstable points.

-We see that predicted probabilities are similarly concentrated in the middle of the unit interval comparing DNN to UA-DNN, which is somewhat surprising given the explicit consideration of uncertainty in UA-DNN.
-But one side effect of this consideration is that small perturbations may send UA-DNN predictions across the default decision boundary, which could explain the generally higher rates of arbitrariness in Table~\ref{tab:main_results}, especially under the predictive multiplicity perspective.

-The findings suggests that UA-DNN models can provide useful indications of which examples are more at risk of being unstable under perturbations of the UA-DNN model, as a result of both predictive multiplicity or churn.
-Importantly, however, we find that UA-DNN predicted probabilities do not correlate well with unstable examples under the DNN model, so the utility of the uncertainty quantification done by UA-DNN is model-specific.

-\paragraph{Model Uncertainty and Unstable Examples.} We explore how model uncertainty can also flag unstable examples from the $\epsilon$-Rashomon or churn perspective.
-We plot an uncertainty threshold against the proportion of unstable examples over within the unstable set in Figure~\ref{fig::uncertainty-unstable}.
-Here, we compute uncertainty using as $p (1- p)$ where $p$ is the predicted probability (a common approach in classification).
-For UA-DNN using the SNGP technique, this corresponds to an estimate of the posterior predictive (see \S~\ref{pred-unstable::SNGP}).
-We find that on average, predictive multiplicity and churn (small update regime) are well correlated with model uncertainty for UA-DNN.
-For DNN, across datasets, the relationship between uncertainty and arbitrariness varies.